-Installing a Nest thermostat is one of the easiest ways to improve the daily schedule of your comfort system.
-This smart thermostat can recognize your preferences and automatically make changes.
-But as you may expect, it won’t work well or at all if you see an error code show up.
-The specific error code provides useful information about the source of the problem, something a professional technician can use to provide solutions that much faster.
+Installing a Nest thermostat is one of the best ways to optimize the daily schedule of your heating and cooling.
+This smart thermostat can be taught your preferences and automatically make adjustments.
+But as you might expect, it won’t work well or at all if you see an error code on the display.
+The exact error code provides useful information about the underlying problem, something a knowledgeable technician can use to offer solutions that much quicker.

-Listed below are seven of the most common error codes you might find on your Nest thermostat.
-We’ll review the basics of each error code on top of how you could fix it and the estimated cost to do so.
-Don't forget that while the costs will ultimately hinge on the specific Nest model, you can count on paying about $75-$200 for repairs.
-This should include things like travel and labor costs as well as any specific components needed to complete repairs.
+Listed below are seven of the most frequent error codes you could encounter on your Nest thermostat.
+We’ll explain the basics of each error code along with how you can address it and the projected cost to do so.
+Remember that while the price will ultimately hinge on the exact Nest model, you can anticipate paying between $75-$200 for repairs.
+This should include travel and labor costs as well as any specific parts required to complete repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and shows up when the power is detached from the system.
-Because this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will continue to be displayed until the issue is dealt with.
+This critical error code is limited to new models of the Nest thermostat and is displayed when the power is shut off.
+As this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on display until the issue is resolved.

 Losing power to your Nest thermostat can be for a number of reasons.
-The wiring may have disconnected or become damaged, or a disconnection may have occurred further along in your electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A trained technician will examine electrical connections and wiring until they uncover the source of the problem.
+The wiring could have disconnected or become damaged, or a disconnection could have occurred further along in the electrical system.
+This might be the circuit breaker, fuse box or system switch.
+A professional technician will check electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
+Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
 More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not just a software error.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start inspecting connectors.
+They’ll first complete a factory reset of your thermostat to ensure it’s not just a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start checking connectors.

-They’ll detach the power and gradually check each wire, seeing to it that they are fully placed into the connector with the proper amount of uncovered copper.
-After they locate the damaged connector, it can be swapped for a new one.
+They’ll shut off the power and gradually inspect each wire, seeing to it that they are fully inserted into the connector with the proper amount of exposed copper.
+Once they locate the damaged connector, it can be swapped for a new one.

 e195 – Critical

-This critical error code can surface when the weather outside is especially hot.
-The HVAC system can fail and stop sending power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat drains and the thermostat will eventually turn off.
-In the event the breakers are on, you can inspect a couple of other places before calling a professional technician.
+This critical error code can appear when the weather outside is particularly hot.
+The HVAC system can shut down and stop giving power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will subsequently shut down.
+Presuming the breakers are on, you can inspect a few other places before consulting a professional technician.

-Because this error can consume your thermostat’s battery, the first step could be providing enough power to figure out if this specific error code is what you’re working with.
-You can separate the thermostat from its base and provide power through a USB cable.
-If it reveals error code 195, you may continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you can't detect anything wrong with these components, it will likely be best to contact a pro.
+Because this error can drain your thermostat’s battery, the first step might be supplying enough power to figure out if this specific error code is what you’re dealing with.
+You can separate the thermostat from its base and supply power by using a USB cable.
+Assuming it presents error code 195, you may continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t find anything wrong with these components, it’s maybe best to call a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical malfunction with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
-This will sometimes stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
-A technician needs to carefully inspect and test the Nest’s electrical system to figure out where the power is surging or why the thermostat thinks there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is receiving more power than needed.
+This can stem from the breaker box, an error from the control board or thanks to a bad connection in the thermostat.
+Your technician should meticulously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it could still stop you from using the Nest thermostat how you want to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining adequate power.
-You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you can get a Nest Power Connector.
+While this error code isn’t critical, it can still stop you from using the Nest thermostat like normal.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining enough power.
+You can examine the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-With installation of a Nest Power Connector, you might notice error code E297 show up.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+During installation of a Nest Power Connector, you might notice error code E297 show up.
+This can be remedied by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector has already been installed, you’ll instead have to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Like error code e103, e104 is a critical error stemming from an overcurrent.
-If too much power is being delivered through the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to protect from electrical damage, it’s suggested to turn the power off straightaway.
-You can then get a hold of a professional technician with the necessary experience identifying and fixing electrical problems.
+Just like error code e103, e104 is a critical error originating from an overcurrent.
+If excess power is sent through the Nest’s wiring, it could damage internal components and can even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to protect from electrical damage, it’s a good idea to switch the power off as soon as possible.
+You can then get in touch with a professional technician with the appropriate experience diagnosing and solving electrical problems.

 e73 – Critical